 Vaccines aren’t readily available everywhere, but UNICEF strives to provide them to the communities that need them most.
 Through its Immunization Programme, the organization partners with NGOs and government agencies to vaccinate children in both remote and easy-to-reach locations, lower the price of key vaccines, invest in new health technology, and eradicate debilitating diseases.

 How Global Disease Prevention Is Changing the World

 - An estimated 75 percent of the new diseases humans experience result from microbes that animals transmit.
 To stop disease spread and prevent pandemics, organizations like USAID partner with many other organizations to guide health, agricultural, education, and economic policy.

 - AMR could be the most significant infectious disease threat today, according to HHS.
 Its global impact has already been substantial, but the growing reach of TATFAR reflects a multinational commitment to eradicating this serious public health concern.

 - Preventing disease through routine vaccination can improve both health and economic stability.
 “Increased investments on immunization in low- and middle-income countries could avert up to 36 million deaths and 24 million cases of impoverishment due to medical costs,” UNICEF reports.

 Leading global disease prevention efforts can give ambitious public health professionals the opportunity to make a positive impact around the world.
-Visit the Keck School of Medicine of USC to learn more about the online master of public healthdegree and discover how this graduate program could help shape a rewarding career path.
+Visit the Keck School of Medicine of USC Online MPH degree to learn more about how this graduate program could help shape a rewarding career path.